joshwlivingston/advanced-r/README.md

 ### Notes

-Data frames and tibbles are the two most important S3 vectors built on lists
+Data frames and tibbles are two important S3 vectors built on lists

 -   Data frames are a named list of vectors with three attributes:
     -   `names` for column names
     -   `row.names` for row names
     -   `class`, “data.frame”
--   Unlike regular lists, data frames have a requirement that all vector elements are of the same length
+-   Unlike regular lists, data frames have a requirement that all vector elements have the same `NROW()`
+    -   Most of the time, this is equivalent to saying all columns must have the same length.
+However, as we’ll see later, data frames can be columns, so stating the requirement in terms of `NROW()` is necessary to accommodate these cases.
     -   Gives data frames the same properties as matrices
 -   Tibbles are a modern “equivalent” to a data.frame, provided by the `tibble` package.